-Alisa Cooper, Commissioner
+Alisa Cooper, Vice Chair

 Alisa Cooper joined the New Jersey Casino Control Commission in August 2012 following her appointment by Governor Chris Christie.
-In December 2014, she was reappointed to a full five-year term.
+In December 2014, she was reappointed to a full, five-year term.